XxhaimanxX/configuration-management/assignments/pre-class-assignment/README.md

-# Welcome to Something Unbelievably Easy Assignment!
+# Welcome to Your First Configuration Management Assignment!

 ## About The Assignment

-The assignment is tests subject **A** and then contoniue to connect to **B**

-## The Problem
-A is broken and you cannot touch B until you do A
+This assignment is here to make sure you are coming to the first session prepared.

 ## Your mission

-Solve A then solve B
+Your mission is to create a development environment, read all the materials that are mentioned in the prerequisites document, watch the video's and answer the attached quiz.

 [Next: **Prerequisites** ➡️](prerequisites.md)